Stone ruins of Straide Friary with tall walls, an arched window, and a cross in the grass.

 Overview

-Straide (Irish: an tSráid) sits on the banks of the River Moy in north‑west County Mayo, just off the N58 that links Foxford with Castlebar.
-Though modest in size, the village punches well above its weight in cultural heritage.
-Its name, meaning “the street”, hints at its historic role as a trading hub – a market charter was granted in 1651 and fairs continued into the 1940s.
-Today, Straide offers a compact but rewarding itinerary for history lovers, architecture enthusiasts and anyone keen to feel the layers of Irish rural life.
+Straide (Irish: an tSráid, meaning “the street”) sits on the banks of the River Moy in north-west County Mayo.
+Though modest in size, the village carries a dense concentration of cultural heritage.
+Its name hints at its historic role as a trading hub; a market charter was granted in 1651 and local fairs continued well into the 1940s.
+Today, Straide offers a compact, walkable itinerary for history enthusiasts, architecture lovers, and anyone looking to step back through the layers of Irish rural life.

 History

-The story of Straide stretches back to the Bronze Age.
-In the townland of Knockshanvalley lies a wedge‑shaped tomb, a silent reminder that people were living here as early as 2500 BC.
-The surrounding countryside is peppered with ringforts, typical of the early medieval period (AD 400‑1100), indicating a well‑established settlement long before the Norman invasion.
+Human presence in the Straide area stretches back to the Bronze Age.
+In the townland of Knockshanvalley sits a wedge-shaped tomb, dating to around 2500 BC, alongside several early medieval ringforts that point to a well-established settlement long before the Norman arrival.

-In the 12th‑century Anglo‑Norman wave, a large baronial castle was erected at nearby Ballylahan, and shortly after, the Priory of the Holy Cross – now known as Straide Abbey – was founded.
-Initially a Franciscan friary, it later passed to the Dominicans and became a daughter house of the Sligo Dominican friary, which housed a relic of the True Cross.
-Archaeological work in the 1990s uncovered a medieval glass‑making workshop on the abbey grounds, a rare glimpse into the craft that spread across Europe from the 12th century.
+The 12th-century Anglo-Norman expansion brought significant change.
+A baronial castle was built at nearby Ballylahan, and shortly after, the Priory of the Holy Cross was founded.
+Originally settled by Franciscans, the site later passed to the Dominicans and became a daughter house of the Sligo friary, which kept a relic of the True Cross.
+Archaeological excavations in the 1990s revealed a medieval glass-making workshop on the abbey grounds, offering rare insight into a craft that flourished across Europe from the 12th century onward.

-The 19th century brought the story of Michael Davitt, Straide’s most famous son.
-Born in 1846, Davitt survived childhood eviction, a severe industrial accident that cost him his right arm, and a 15‑year sentence for treason felony.
-After his release he co‑founded the Irish Land League in 1879, a movement that reshaped land ownership in Ireland.
-A commemorative monument on the Fair Green marks his legacy, and the former parish church, restored by the Office of Public Works, now houses the Michael Davitt Memorial Museum.
+The 19th century placed Straide on the national stage through Michael Davitt.
+Born in 1846, Davitt endured childhood eviction, a factory accident that cost him his right arm, and a 15-year prison sentence for treason felony.
+Upon his release, he co-founded the Irish Land League in 1879, sparking a movement that fundamentally altered Irish land ownership.
+A monument on the village Fair Green honours his legacy, while the restored former parish church now serves as the Michael Davitt Memorial Museum.

 What to See & Do